 An important concept introduced recently in connection with the representation dimension is Rouquier's dimension of triangulated category.
 This is an attempt to formulate in category theory the geometric 'dimension' as the global dimension is.
-The derived dimension (=the dimension of the stable derived category) of algebras are closely related to the global dimension and the representation dimension (Rouquier) so that they are especially interesting in representation theory of algebras.
+The derived dimension (=the dimension of the derived category) and the stable dimension (=the dimension of the stable derived category) of algebras are closely related to the global dimension and the representation dimension (Rouquier) so that they are especially interesting in representation theory of algebras.
 Note that the derived dimension and the stable dimension are invariant under derived equivalences (Rickard).